Treating the heart, not just the skin

 CSDF is a 501(c)(3) non-profit corporation.
 We operate solely on donations, and over 94% of the funds we receive go directly toward our programs and research for cures.

 After being diagnosed with a rare skin disease at 11 years old, Francesca Tenconi felt there was a lack of support for children with skin disease and their families.
 Francesca felt an organization was necessary to focus on the unique problems of children and teenagers who suffer from skin disease.
 For her Sweet Sixteen, she didn’t ask for presents - she asked for donations.
 These donations created the Children’s Skin Disease Foundation and helped establish Camp Wonder.

 Our mission is to improve the quality of life of children with skin disease by creating a strong support network and increasing education and awareness about these severe, life-threatening conditions.
-We are also dedicated to raising money to fund medical research to improve treatment of and find cures for skin diseases that afflict children.
+We are also dedicated to teaching children and their families about skin health: the impacts of UV radiation, how to protect our skin and why it's important.
+We also raise money to fund medical research to improve treatment of and find cures for skin diseases that afflict children.